 To resolve the error, you must drop remote logins for this server.

 Drop remote logins

 For a default instance, run the following procedure:

 For a named instance, run the following procedure:

 Linked Server Configurations - Linked server configurations will be affected by the computer renaming operation.
 Use sp_addlinkedserver or sp_setnetname to update computer name references.
-For more information, see the sp_addlinkedserver (Transact-SQL) or sp_setnetname (Transact-SQL) SQL Server Books Online topic on MSDN.
+For more information, see the sp_addlinkedserver (Transact-SQL) or sp_setnetname (Transact-SQL).